OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 #### AST Tools

 1. [JSLuice](https://github.com/BishopFox/jsluice).
-A command line tool that extracts URLs, paths, secrets, and other interesting data from JavaScript source code.
+A command-line tool that extracts URLs, paths, secrets, and other interesting data from JavaScript source code.

 ### Other Recon Tools